kvendrik/Browserkit.js/readme.md

 ###Removing functionality
 Browserkit allows you to easily remove what you don't use to make the file as small as possible before your web project goes live.

-When removing functions you don't need from the Browserkit object make sure not to remove a funcitonality other functions you do use are using.
+When removing methods you don't need from the Browserkit object make sure not to remove a funcitonality other methods you do use are using.

-If you would for example want to remove the `addEvent` function because you are not using it.
-You would find out, after a quick search, that the `click` function is using it.
+If you would for example want to remove the `addEvent` method because you are not using it.
+You would find out, after a quick search, that the `click` method is using it.
 Which is fine as long as you are not using this either.